 Like I said, the more a comedian talks, the less an audience will laugh.

 The Bottom Line

 For those who have real comedy talent (which is most people who take a shot at stand-up comedy), it is very easy to develop the skill to create, edit, structure and deliver a high impact stand-up comedy act that gets big and frequent laughs.

 I can also guarantee you this:

-You won’t get even a fraction of the information you need to do this from popular books on how to develop a stand-up comedy act.
+You will not get even a fraction of the information you need to do this from popular books on how to develop a stand-up act.

 But again, don’t take my word on it — please verify what I have revealed in this article for yourself.